jay0423/black-jack/README.md

 # black-jack
 Simulate Black Jack based on "Basic strategy"
 Analyze dataframe made by Black Jack simulation.
-And show how to play perfect Black Jack.
+And find a way to play the perfect Black Jack.

 ## Basic strategy
 A basic strategy is a cheat sheet for player action selection.